ProjectDonetsk/Donetsk/README.md

 # Installation
 1. Find a compatible version of Modern Warfare
-NOTE: You must legally own Call of Duty®: Modern Warfare (2019) to play Donetsk.
+NOTE: You must legally obtain a compatible version of Call of Duty®: Modern Warfare (2019) to play Donetsk.
 Pirated versions of the game are **NOT** supported
 2. Download the latest dll for Donetsk or compile from source
 3. Put the dll into the game folder and launch game_dx12_ship_replay.exe
 ---